stevenrskelton/stevenrskelton.github.io/_posts/2014-01-07-maintainable-web-development-without-js.md

 Although no alternative has reached critical mass, the game is still early, and the future platform for web development is ripe for change.
 HTML5 and [WebGL](http://davidwalsh.name/webgl-demo) have raised the complexity of the modern web page to the point where the development environment is now a limiting factor.
 The single language option is having a meaningful effect on future web development.
-Javascript may represent 95% of the web today, but it would be naïve to expect that not to change.
+JavaScript may represent 95% of the web today, but it would be naïve to expect that not to change.